personal finance | january 19, 2021

 Another thing you might want to consider is the idea of a contingency—starting to build up some money on the side.
 For those in the workforce, we typically suggest an amount that’s equal to three to six months of your expenses.
 Think of it as your personal safety net.
 Should you lose your job or come upon unbudgeted expenses, you won’t have to raid your retirement savings or rack up credit card debt to make ends meet.

 Retirees may view their needs for available cash differently.
 A cash contingency could be used as an alternative to fund living expenses if there is an extended down market.
 You can draw from this account instead of having to sell investments at an inopportune time, locking in a loss.
 Considering that a 60% stock/40% bond portfolio recovered within two years during the last two bear markets, it may be reasonable for retirees to have one to two years of living expenses in a contingent cash account.

-While bull markets don’t die of old age, we may get anxious with any bout of market volatility.
-We might not know when or how long a downturn may persist, but having a plan in place and being willing to make small adjustments can help you maintain control and manage your finances through these periods of uncertainty.
+We might not know when a downturn may occur or how long it may persist, but having a plan in place and being willing to make small adjustments can help you maintain control and manage your finances through these periods of uncertainty.

 *Stocks are represented by the S&P 500 Index.
 Bonds are represented by the Bloomberg Barclays U.S. Aggregate Bond Index.

 All investments involve risk, including possible loss of principal.